 “Putting first things first means organizing and executing around your most important priorities,” Stephen Covey famously wrote.
 “It is living and being driven by the principles you value most, not by the agendas and forces surrounding you.”

-In other words, book your priorities before something else of less importance takes over that slot.
+In other words, book your priorities before something else of less importance takes over that scheduling events.

 23. Respect thy calendar.